 Organizations are made up of human beings.
 And let’s be honest — we’ve all had those life-handing-us-lemons days, right?
 Like this guy, for example…

 You see, we’re all just imperfect humans doing the best we can.
-That’s why it’s critical that we see organizations as habitats for human beings.Organizations should be viewed as habitats for humans. #leadership #companyculture Click To Tweet
+That’s why it’s critical that we see organizations as communities of human beings.Organizations should be viewed as communities of humans. #leadership #companyculture Click To Tweet

 That idea, as simple as it sounds, could alter the trajectory of an organization’s culture if applied appropriately.
 Organizations need to view their workplaces in that way — as environments where their employees are literally living a huge chunk of their lives.
 Employees are humans; not simply round pegs that fit into holes in our departments.Employees are humans -- not simply pegs that fit into departmental holes. #leadership #companyculture Click To Tweet